phylum-dev/cli/docusaurus/docs/alternate_install.md

----
-title: Alternate Installation Methods
+# Alternate Installation Methods
-category: 6255e67693d5200013b1fa3e
-hidden: false
----

 ## Build from source

 Phylum is written in Rust, so you'll need a recent Rust installation to build it (we tested with v1.61.0).
-[Install Rust](https://www.rust-lang.org/tools/install)
+See [how to install Rust](https://www.rust-lang.org/tools/install) for more information.

 1. Clone repository